Check Coolant Level Mercedes: Easy Fix

 Technician’s Intervention

-• The diagnostic tool retrieved a fault code related to the coolant level.
+• Diagnostic tool retrieved a fault code linked to the coolant level system.

 Advanced Diagnostics